peteroupc/html3dutil/doc/H3DU.Math.md

 * [vec4proj](#H3DU.Math.vec4proj)<br>Returns the projection of a 4-element vector on the given reference vector.
-* [vec4scale](#H3DU.Math.vec4scale)<br>Multiplies each element of a 4-element vector by a factor, returning a new vector that will point in the same direction but with its length multiplied by the given factor.
+* [vec4scale](#H3DU.Math.vec4scale)<br>Multiplies each element of a 4-element vector by a factor, returning a new vector that is parallel to the old vector but with its length multiplied by the given factor.
-* [vec4scaleInPlace](#H3DU.Math.vec4scaleInPlace)<br>Multiplies each element of a 4-element vector by a factor, so that the vector points in the same direction but its length is multiplied by the given factor.
+* [vec4scaleInPlace](#H3DU.Math.vec4scaleInPlace)<br>Multiplies each element of a 4-element vector by a factor, so that the vector is parallel to the old vector but its length is multiplied by the given factor.
 * [vec4sub](#H3DU.Math.vec4sub)<br>Subtracts the second vector from the first vector and returns a new vector with the result.